Namide/inspire/readme.md

 | 3  | Editor        | add, edit all       | add, edit all     | add, edit his own | edit his own     |
 | 4  | Administrator | add, edit all       | add, edit all     | add, edit all     | add, edit all    |

-> A data can be a post, a group, etc.
+> A data can be a item, a group, etc.
 - _*Add = create_
 - _*Edit = modify and delete_
 - _*Users roles: Only admin can modify users roles_